Chris has been playing games for years now and has started writing about them over at IGameFr.

-Farming: Focus can be used to nurture your crops and animals.
-Your crops/herbs can be watered which will in turn increase the chances of getting your seeds back.
-Animals can be "nurtured" with focus points after feeding them and will increase the chance of that animal having offspring.
+- Farming: Focus can be used to nurture your crops and animals.
+Your crops/herbs can be watered, which will in turn increase the chances of getting your seeds back.
+Animals can be "nurtured" with Focus Points after feeding them, which will increase the chance of that animal having offspring.

 Focus Point Equation for Masteries and Specializations